Political Science (POLI)

 Level: UG

-Prerequisite(s): 3 credits of 1100-level POLI or PHIL or HIST courses, or by permission of the instructor
+Prerequisite(s): 3 credits from courses in POLI, PHIL, or HIST at the 1100 level or higher, or permission of the instructor

 POLI 2235 3 credits